 International Fame

 The first Aran sweater patterns were published by Patons of England in the 1940s.
 Popularity was growing and when Grace Kelly appeared in Vogue wearing an Aran sweater in 1950, worldwide fame was inevitable.
-Many famous people have donned our favorite sweater including Marilyn Monroe, Steve Mc Queen, Elvis and Chris Evans in the movie Knives Out last year.
+Many famous people have donned our favorite sweater over the years including Marilyn Monroe, Steve Mc Queen, Elvis, Chris Evans and Taylor Swift.

 A Lasting Legacy